fhirschmann/bootkon/content/devex/labs/1_devex_gemini_cli.md

 Review the history of conversion requests.

 <img src="../img/9ca680e193510640.png" alt="9ca680e193510640.png"  width="624.00" />

+Close the Web Preview tab.
+Press `Ctrl+C` in the Gemini CLI window to quit the application and proceed with the lab.

 To update the README.md file with the current codebase state, send this prompt via Gemini CLI: